Board and Staff Members

 Director: Francesca Rollo

 Katie’s background is in Child and Youth Development, having obtained both a Bachelor of Arts degree (2012) and a Master of Arts degree (2014) in Child and Youth Studies from Brock University.
-She had a special interest in Special Education prior to attending post-secondary, and during her time studying at Brock University, Katie’s undergraduate and graduate research focused on Learning Disabilities; specifically the social-emotional component.
-Katie both volunteered and partnered with the Learning Disabilities Association of Niagara Region (LDANR) during this time; having participated in the Reading Rocks program as a tutor and research assistant, partnering with them for her research projects and facilitating an after school program she had created which was offered through the United Way of Niagara.
-It was her relationship with the LDANR that introduced her to the world of the Learning Disabilities Associations.
+During her studies at Brock University, Katie’s undergraduate and graduate research focused on Learning Disabilities; specifically the social-emotional component.
+Katie volunteered and partnered with the Learning Disabilities Association of Niagara Region (LDANR) during this time; having participated in the Reading Rocks program as a tutor and research assistant, partnering with them for her research projects and facilitating an after school program she had created which was offered through the United Way of Niagara.
+It was her relationship with the LDANR that introduced her to the Learning Disabilities Association.

 Katie is passionate about the field of Learning Disabilities and highly motivated to support children, youth, and adults with Learning Disabilities as well as their families.